 We think it's important to create time for work-related, deep-dive discussions AND non-business activities that are fun and exciting.
 The more out-of-the-ordinary the better.
-At Sundance, we open company retreats with a wine and cheese overview and get-to-know-you time.
-Then, each of the next three mornings is devoted to digging deep into issues related to the retreat objectives.
-Afternoons are taken up with kayaking the Provo River, zip lining, hiking, and touring the wilderness in off-road vehicles.
-Three of the four evenings we share meals and break bread together in one of Sundance's award-winning restaurants.
+At Sundance, we open company retreats with a wine and cheese overview and some get-to-know-you time.
+Then, the next three mornings are devoted to digging deep into issues related to the retreat objectives.
+Afternoons are for adventure.
+We kayaking the Provo River, zip line, hike, and tour the wilderness in off-road vehicles.
+For three of the four evenings we share meals and de-brief the activities in one of Sundance's award-winning restaurants.
 The other evening is free time.
-The goal is to make the discussions relevant to the growth of the business and the activities memorable and fun.
+The goal is to make the discussions relevant to the growth of the business and to engage in activities that are memorable, bonding and fun.
 We want people to walk away from the entire retreat and say, "WOW!
 Let's do that again!"